raydavis/notification_setter/README.md

 Because the Canvas API for Notification Preferences is limited to only update the current [user](https://canvas.instructure.com/doc/api/notification_preferences.html#method.notification_preferences.update) (self), this tool must use an option to [masquerade as another user](https://canvas.instructure.com/doc/api/file.masquerading.html) when performing the update.

-For this tool to work properly, you must use an admin_token in your config.yml for a user that has the "Become other users" permission.
+For this tool to work properly, you must use an admin_token in your config.yml for a user that has the "Become other users" permission, likely an Account Admin user.

 ## Run the primary script